davidvasandani/blog/posts/netlify-prisma-and-cockroachdb/netlify-prisma-and-cockroachdb.md

 After creating the CockroachDB cluster and adding the `DATABASE_URL` to the `.env`, these are the commands I used to get up and running:
 ```
+# create the database schema
 npx prisma migrate dev --name init

+# seed the DB with data
 npx prisma db seed

+# start the Netlify frontend and functions
 netlify dev
 ```